MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-business-document-management.md

 ## Import ER solutions

-You must import ER configurations that contain business documents templates to the current instance.
+The mentioned in the table below sample ER configurations are used in the current example of this procedure.
+You must import to the current Finance and Operations instance these ER configurations containing business documents templates that are enabled for editing by using Business document management.
 Download and locally store the following files to complete this procedure.

 **Sample ER customer invoicing solution**